TEL | WhatsApp +1 829 213 5823

 • US$ 395 – all included

-NOTE: Schedule may vary depending on weather, logistics and student progress.
-Instructors may add extra confined‑water or open‑water sessions at no additional cost to ensure comfort and safety.
+Schedule note: Training may be adapted to weather, logistics or student progress.
+Additional sessions may be added at no extra cost to ensure comfort and safety.

 Includes